 Then of course it’s practice, practice, practice, which is one of the hallmarks of a good makeup college.
 Having gathered your inspiration, you need to be quick and skilled at transforming your ideas into workable looks that you can create quickly and effectively.
 Plan the looks on paper or computer, then apply them to actual people: ask friends, family, fellow students, your local hair salon, school drama department, etc.

-10 Top tips for the creative make-up and hair artist
+10 tips for the creative makeup artist

 1. Be on the look-out for inspiration